 - 1. Students can attend class in-person, in the designated classroom.
-Students who choose this option will be required to wear a mask throughout the class and to socially distance from other students.
+Students who choose this option will be encouraged to wear a mask throughout the class and to socially distance from other students.
 Students are STRONGLY DISCOURAGED to attend class if they are feeling ill, especially if they are showing symptoms related to COVID.
-Attendance/participation points will be awarded to students who attend class using this option. - 2.
+Participation points will be awarded to students who attend class using this option. - 2.
 Students may attend class through Blackboard Collaborate AT THE SAME TIME as students attending in person.
 The lecture will be happening live on Blackboard for those students who choose to join online.
-Attendance/participation points will be awarded to students who attend class using this option. - 3.
+Participation points will be awarded to students who attend class using this option. - 3.
 Students may choose to watch a recording of the live lecture at a time other than the scheduled meeting time.
 Videos of the lecture will be made available the morning following the live lecture, and can be found in the Blackboard folder marked "LECTURE RECORDINGS".
 Each video lecture will be accessible for 2 weeks after it has been posted for students to watch and take a short quiz on.
-The quiz points will replace the lost attendance/participation points for not attending lecture live.
+The quiz points will replace the lost participation points for not attending lecture live. - 4.
+Additionally this class will only meet in person 1 day per week (Thursday).
+The remainder of the courses work will be completed through weekly online assignments on Blackboard.